 Avcı is a former prosecutor and the legal representative of Hidayet Karaca, chairman of the Samanyolu Broadcast Group, who was imprisoned on anti-state charges in December 2014, according to news reports.

-Avcı was released from Silivri Prison in Istanbul on June 9, 2016, having spent seven months behind bars awaiting trial, CPJ reported at the time.
-His trial had been scheduled to resume on August 2, 2016, but on August 25, police in the coastal city of Izmir detained him again as part of a purge of suspected followers of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, as the government calls it) within Turkey that it alleges masterminded a failed July 2016 military coup.
-A court in Izmir late that night ordered him held for "being member of an armed terrorist organization," according to the pro-government daily newspaper Yeni Şafak.
+Avcı was released from Silivri Prison in Istanbul on June 9, 2016, having spent seven months behind bars awaiting trial.
+His trial had been scheduled to resume on August 2, 2016, but on August 25, police in the coastal city of Izmir detained him again as part of a purge of suspected followers of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, as the government calls it) within Turkey.
+The government alleges that the group masterminded a failed July 2016 military coup.

-In the indictment, Avcı is charged with “being member of a [terrorist] organization” and “making propaganda for a [terrorist] organization,” according to a state news agency Anatolia (AA) report from December 12, 2017.
+In the indictment, Avcı is charged with “being [a] member of a [terrorist] organization” and “making propaganda for a [terrorist] organization,” according to a state news agency Anatolia (AA) report from December 12, 2017.

-The trial started in Istanbul on February 14, 2018, and Avcı joined the hearing via teleconference from prison, according to local reports citing the AA article.
+The trial started in Istanbul on February 14, 2018, and Avcı joined the hearing via teleconference from prison.

 In March 2018, Avcı’s case was merged with a separate trial known as the “Selam-Tevhid conspiracy trial,” according to another AA report.
 Defendants in that trial are accused of being Gülenist infiltrators within law enforcement who allegedly used illegal wiretapping against hundreds of people in an attempt to overthrow the government, according to reports.

 An Istanbul court released Avcı from prison on probation on September 13, 2019, but police in the western city of Izmir took him into custody the following day on a new arrest warrant, reports said.
 According to a timeline of the case on the pro-Gülen news website Bold, a prosecutor appealed to a higher court to have Avcı taken back into custody.